-If you're caring for an aging parent, a spouse with dementia, or an adult child with a serious disability, you've probably realized that Tennessee has more help available than anyone told you about.
-The hard part isn't whether help exists.
+Tennessee has three pathways that can pay a family member as a caregiver, plus respite vouchers, grants, and VA benefits that most families are never told about.
+If you're caring for an aging parent, a spouse with dementia, or an adult child with a serious disability, the hard part isn't whether help exists.
 It's knowing what's there, who runs it, and which one fits your situation.

 You don't have to figure this out alone.
 And you don't have to fund all of it out of your savings.